flint-bot/flint/README.md

   })
 ```

-### Spark API Interaction
+### Webex Teams API Interaction

 Flint uses [node-sparky](https://github.com/flint-bot/sparky) as its
-underlying interface to the Spark API.
+underlying interface to the Webex Teams API.
 There may be occasions when there is a
 need to perform an API operation not directly exposed from Flint.
 This can be
 accomplished by accessing `flint.spark` and referencing the documentation for
 node-sparky.
 For example: